scholzie/image-classifier/README.md

   - Calculate detailed metrics (precision, recall, F1-score)

 - **Application Development:**
+  - Implement a CLI to run the project
   - Develop a web application for image upload and classification
   - Create an API for the image classification model